Introducing Your Guide to Kakigori

 What Does Kakigori Mean?

 Ah, kakigori, Japanese shaved ice of many colors.
 So, what is it, exactly?
-In a nutshell: a little mountain of fine shavings light as fresh snow, flavored with syrup, and sweetened with condensed milk.
-In this post we’ll touch on the Kakigori origin story, some of its Asian shaved ice bretheren, and some of the different flavors kakigori comes in today.
+In a nutshell: this Japanese summer treat is a little mountain of fine shave ice light as fresh snow, topped with flavored syrup, and sweetened with condensed milk.
+In this post, we’ll touch on the Kakigori origin story, some of its Asian shaved ice dessert brethren, and some of the different flavors kakigori comes in today.

 The History of Kakigori